 EMK Center Funding Opportunities

 The Edward M. Kennedy Center for Public Service and the Arts (EMK Center) awards small grants of Taka 100,000-800,000 every year to individuals/groups active in volunteerism, women’s empowerment, education, community development, youth engagement, and the arts, as well as entrepreneurship related projects in Bangladesh.
 Take a look at the small grants we have awarded here.
 Stay tuned for next year’s grants.

 Application Closed for 2019.

 Embassy Procurement Opportunities

-Embassy of the United States of America, Dhaka, Bangladesh takes pleasure to invite your price offer for the following item.
-Your price quotation should reach our office through E-mail at DhakaProc@state.gov on or before March 22, 2019
+Embassy of the United States of America, Dhaka, Bangladesh takes pleasure to invite your price offer for the items mentioned in the attachment.
+Your price quotation should reach our office through E-mail at DhakaProc@state.gov on or before June 26, 2019.